-36 Years Ago: Beatles Turn Down $230 Million Reunion Offer
+That Time the Beatles Received a $230 Million Reunion Offer

-The man who made the offer, promoter Sid Bernstein, was no stranger to the "Fab Four," having promoted their early tours of America, but in the fall of 1976 he decided to lay his wallet on the table, offering the unprecedented sum for a one-time-only charity concert.
-John Lennon, Paul McCartney, George Harrison and Ringo Starr all politely declined the offer, although McCartney admits they considered it.
+The man who made the offer, promoter Sid Bernstein, was no stranger to the "Fab Four," having promoted their early tours of America.
+But on Sept.
+19, 1976, he decided to lay his wallet on the table, publicly offering the unprecedented sum for a one-time-only charity concert by taking out an ad in The New York Times.
+John Lennon, Paul McCartney, George Harrison and Ringo Starr all politely declined the offer, although McCartney later admitted they considered it.

-In a 2007 interview with the Radio Times, Paul McCartney said “There were phenomenal amounts of money being offered.
+In a 2007 interview with the Radio Times, McCartney said, "There were phenomenal amounts of money being offered.
 Millions by Sid Bernstein, this New York promoter.
 But it just went round and round.
-There might be three of us thinking ‘You know, it might not be a bad idea’ — but the other one would go, 'Nah, I don't think so' and sort of veto it.
+There might be three of us thinking, 'It might not be a bad idea' -- but the other one would go, 'Nah, I don't think so' and sort of veto it.
 Let's put it this way, there was never a time when all four of us wanted to do it."

 The Beatles turned down both Sargent and Bernstein and a reunion never happened.
 There was, however, one other offer that the band actually did consider.
 During the April 24, 1976 episode of Saturday Night Live, producer Lorne Michaels made a plea to the guys to reunite, saying that NBC "has authorized me to offer you ... a certified check for $3,000."
 He assured them.
 "You can divide it anyway you want.
 If you want to give Ringo less, that's up to you."